Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-John Bain 11 months ago
+John Bain about 1 year ago

 Please vote yes on this.
 This is a great proposal.
 We do not need so much parking in this city, adding to the heat island effect and remaining unused for the vast majority of the time.
 There are far better uses for the land